-To ensure backward and forward compatibility with the ACS880 drives, the FSO-12 module has a version handling system.
+To ensure backward and forward compatibility with the ACS880 drives, the FSO-21 module has a version handling system.
 Both the FSO module and the ACS880 drive firmware must support the used safety functions.

-You can always replace the FSO-12 module with a newer revision and use the same configuration file with the new revision.
-Each time you make any changes in the safety system, you must do the acceptance test to each safety function using the checklists described in chapter Verification and validation.
+You can always replace the FSO-21 module with a newer revision and use the same configuration file with the new revision.
+If you replace an FSO-12 module with an FSO-21 module, you have to re-configure the FSO module and safety functions.
+Each time you make any changes in the safety system, you must do the acceptance test to each safety function using the checklists described in chapter Verification and validation